xiaoluo2017/Note/PFI I/Behavior.md

 * During my work, I designed, developed, and maintained various software components in a highly collaborative team environment.
 I have acquired deep technical knowledge in software development methodologies and have extensive experience in project planning and implementation.
 I have the ability to get quality work done as planned.
 * I have extensive experience in developing and debugging code on Windows, using C++ and MFC.

+### 2. 3rd-person Introduction
+* I am glad to refer my friend, ..., to work at ... as a Software Engineer.
+He graduated from ...
+University with a Bachelor of Science degree, and graduated from the ...
+University with a Masters degree in Electrical Engineering.
+From April, 2018, he joined ... as a software engineer.
+* I have known ... for almost 10 years.
+I have always admired his diligence and commitment in what he does.
+He has great passion in technology, and his attention to detail makes him a good engineer.
+I believe he could be a good fit for our company, and would be able to contribute great value.
+* Technically, during his work, he designed, developed, and maintained various software components in a highly collaborative team environment.
+He has acquired deep technical knowledge in software development methodologies and has extensive experience in project planning and implementation.
+He has the ability to get quality work done as planned.
+He has extensive experience in developing and debugging code on Windows, using C++ and MFC.
+* Please consider ... for the position.
+Thank you.

 ## Project
 ### 1. Maxwell standalone system coupling
 * Establishing connection with EDT and System Coupling Engine